stuffmattdoes/react-calculist-client/README.md

 2. `webpack` to compile static files, such as CSS and the classic Webpack Javascript bundle.

 ## Development ##
+As mentioned above, you'll need the server side code repository in order to run this web app on your local machine.

 Run the following commands in terminal/console in order to develop locally:

+1. ` cd /path/to/server-code && npm start` to spin up our local server environment.
+This will handle all API calls we make locally.
-1. `npm start` to start up webpack-dev-server, which will serve as our local static file server.
+2. `cd /path/to/client-code && npm start` to start up our dev server & asset watcher, which will serve as our local static file server.
 2. Dev away!

 ## Deployment ##